-Since 1997, this site has served as a source of enlightenment, dispelling the darkness so often cruelly created when victims or advocates dare to speak truth about sexual and domestic violence, especially to "people of faith."
+A source of enlightenment, since 1997, dispelling the darkness so often cruelly created when victims or advocates dare to speak truth about sexual and domestic violence, especially to "people of faith."
 It's unique in primarily offering insights into collusion, rather than the primary abuses of perpetrators.
 The message is timeless.
 For, sadly, the tendency to collude for the protection of evil seems to be ingrained in society in every institution.
 Yet...

 "SILENCE IN THE FACE OF EVIL IS ITSELF EVIL: God will not hold us guiltless.
 Not to speak is to speak.
 Not to act is to act."
 Bonhoeffer

-Such was the fate of my husband Ron and I almost thirty years ago.
-Yet we weren't laity like most.
+Such was the fate of my husband Ron and I almost thirty-five years ago.
+Yet we weren't laity like most survivors.
 Neither were we Catholic.
 Ron is an ordained minister.
-His seminary education did nothing to prepare him for what we stumbled across in 1986 as the two of us served in one of the most remote locations in the world, 10,000 miles from home.
-Yet the organization we served had been handling such problems for years, though some of the most experienced claimed to be novices!
+Still, his seminary education did nothing to prepare him for what we stumbled across in 1986 as the two of us served in Malawi, one of the most remote and most impoverished countries in the world, 10,000 miles from the USA.
+We now know that the organization we served had been "handling" such problems for years, though some of the most experienced claimed to be novices!
+That was only one of many lies we would discover in time.

 When the two of us refused to join our colleagues, all willing to stand by passively, giving the leaders of the largest evangelical mission board in the world (Southern Baptist Convention) permission to provide "benevolent restoration" to a sexual predator, we became "the problem".
 When we refused to overlook the dysfunctional behavior at every tier of the organization, we soon found ourselves on probation.
 Shortly thereafter, we resigned in disillusionment.